C-Lee-Hamilton/Showdown-Layout/readme.md

 ###### This is a slightly modified version of the Sword and Shield layout by harasuke from the following link, also linked at the bottom of this page.
 ###### https://github.com/harasuke/SwSh-Showdown-Layout

+###### I only modified styles in the actual battles, any other changes, such as team builder, are from the original author.

 ###### Link to spinning pokeball logo provided at bottom of page.

 ###### Background created by layering multiple sources that I combined a while back.
 I don't have the sources due to the time gap, but they are not created by me, only stacked for a desktop background.